 This is the preliminary (or launch) version of the 2024-2025 VCU Bulletin.
-We may add courses that expose our students to cutting-edge content and transformative learning.
-We may also add content to the general education program that focuses on racial literacy and a racial literacy graduation requirement, and may receive notification of additional program approvals after the launch.
+Courses that expose students to cutting-edge content and transformative learning may be added and notification of additional program approvals may be received prior to finalization.
+General education program content is also subject to change.
 The final edition and full PDF version will include these updates and will be available in August prior to the beginning of the fall semester.

 The program for the M.D. degree is divided into four phases.
 The Scientific Foundations of Medicine emphasizes the basic science concepts within a clinical context every student must master to progress with a medical education.
 The Applied Medical Sciences integrate basic science principles with pathophysiology and treatment using an organ-system approach.
 The last two years include the Clinical Concentrations and Advanced Clinical Concentrations.
 Students are expected to successfully complete clerkships in eight core areas in addition to advanced training that assesses their competency to practice with supervision.
 There are opportunities for students to enroll in electives throughout the clinical concentrations to enrich their medical experience and to assist them in planning a career within a specific field of medicine.